alienpingu/alienpingu/README.md

 - 🌱 I’m currently learning **NextJS**

-- 👨‍💻 All of my projects are available at [https://www.brtsml.com/](https://www.brtsml.com/)
+- 👨‍💻 All of my projects are available at [my portfolio](http://alienpingu.github.io/)

 - 📫 How to reach me **brtsml@pm.me**